 Toni Atkins is a trailblazer with a record of delivering results.

-Dedicated to public service, Toni Atkins was elected San Diego’s first ever Speaker of the State Assembly.
-She first began serving our communities in the mid-1980s as director of clinic services at Womancare Health Center and later as a San Diego City Council member from 2000 to 2008, and acting Mayor in 2005 before being elected to the State Assembly in 2010.
+Dedicated to public service, Toni Atkins was elected in 2018 as California’s first woman Senate President Pro Tem.
+Prior to that, she was San Diego’s first ever Speaker of the State Assembly.
+She first began serving our communities in the mid-1980s as director of clinic services at Womancare Health Center and later as a San Diego City Councilmember from 2000 to 2008, which included her position as acting Mayor in 2005, before being elected to the State Assembly in 2010.

-Under her leadership as Speaker of the State Assembly, our state delivered a balanced budget, invested more dollars to help provide much needed affordable housing, led efforts in negotiating a $7.5-billion water bond, fought to increase education spending and helped stop a 27% tuition increase on University of California campuses and helped nearly 1.5 million Californians, including 50,000 in poverty and 50,000 in deep poverty through the state’s first Earned Income Tax Credit.
+Under her leadership as Speaker of the State Assembly, our state delivered a balanced budget, invested more dollars to help provide much needed affordable housing, led efforts in negotiating a $7.5-billion water bond, fought to increase education spending and helped stop a 27% tuition increase on University of California campuses, and improved the lives of nearly 1.5 million Californians, including 50,000 in poverty and 50,000 in deep poverty through the state's first Earned Income Tax Credit.

 Toni’s legislative victories include authoring laws to help small businesses, preserve dignity for transgender individuals, protect wildlife, assist victims of domestic violence, protect our environment, ensure coastal access, address our housing and homeless crisis and strengthens family justice centers, among other accomplishments.

 Toni Atkins was born in Virginia.
 She earned her bachelor's degree in political science from Emory & Henry College and completed the senior executive program at the John F. Kennedy School of Government at Harvard University.
 Toni lives in the South Park/Golden Hill community of San Diego with her spouse Jennifer LeSar and their dogs, Haley and Joey.